How to Make Pour Over Coffee Using a Cloth

 My life is dedicated to coffee growth, cultivation, and re-discovering the past in relation to the various methods of coffee brewing.
 I capture the past with faint memories of my mother preparing coffee.
 These memories help me recreate methods of coffee brewing.
-Then I rehearse the same scenario where I get to know a perfect method of how we brewed coffee in the past.
+Then, I rehearsed the same scenario, and I got to know a perfect method of how we brewed coffee in the past.

 History